brresnic/crypto-homepage/README.md

 ## TODOs

-If I were to continue working on this repo, some things I would do include:
+When I get around to continuing working on this repo, some things I'll do include:

 1. Add icons (using https://static.coincap.io/assets/icons/cryptoasset@2x.png)
 2. Add a yellow marker to the legend indicating the return of the currently selected crypto